 Arguably the most aesthetic bodybuilder on the list, Frank Zane is a three-time Mr. Olympia champion and the lightest professional bodybuilder on the list, weighing just 185lbs on stage.

-Frank Zane is an American former professional bodybuilder who is considered to be one of the greatest bodybuilders ever, because of his intense focus on symmetry and proportions.
+Frank Zane is an American former professional bodybuilder who is considered one of the greatest bodybuilders ever because of his intense focus on symmetry and proportions.

-Zane made his professional debut at the Mr. Pennsylvania competition in 1961 and went on to claim his first Olympia title in 1977, followed by two more consecutive wins.
+Zane made his professional debut at the Mr. Pennsylvania competition in 1961 and claimed his first Olympia title in 1977, followed by two more consecutive wins.

 Some of his titles include IFBB Mr. America, Mr. Universe, Mr. Keystone, and the NABBA Mr. Universe.

-During the off-season, Frank would reach approximately 200lb, cutting 15lbs to 185lbs to compete on stage.
+Frank would reach approximately 200lb during the off-season, cutting 15lbs to 185lbs to compete on stage.